-- Garnish with a slice of lemon or a couple of cranberries.
+- Garnish with a slice of lemon or a couple of cranberries, and enjoy chilled.

-The cocktail was nicely balanced, and no one flavor overpowered the others.
-In addition, the bourbon wasn’t too terribly strong — a problem I (Erin) have found with some drinks like this.
-Winston echoes my opinion here and says that the drink, itself, wasn’t fruity, which was a plus for him.
+The cocktail was nicely balanced, and no flavor overpowered the others.
+Additionally, the bourbon wasn’t too strong — a problem I have found with some drinks like this.
+Winston echoes my opinion and said the drink, itself, wasn’t fruity or too sweet, which was a plus for him.
 It’s refreshing and delicious, and it would make a fantastic party drink since it calls for cranberries as a garnish.

 Five cheers!
-We highly recommend this.
+We highly recommend The Blizzard.
 Not only was this drink delicious, but it was good enough for us to want to sip it again!